-In 2004, Dr. David G. Fuller was appointed the eighth president of Minot State University and is now serving in his seventh year as the university’s chief administrator.
+In 2004, Dr. David G. Fuller was appointed the tenth president of Minot State University and is now serving in his tenth year as the university’s chief administrator.
 As the president of Minot State, Fuller is also the president of Dakota College at Bottineau, N.D.
 Between the two institutions, he is responsible for more than 4,400 students and 550 faculty and staff.

 Dr. Fuller has served as the vice president for academic affairs at Wayne State in Nebraska, the vice president and academic dean of Northland College in Wisconsin, and the dean of graduate studies at Northern State University in South Dakota.
 Earning his Ph.D. in English Literature from the University of Iowa, Dr. Fuller taught literature, rhetoric, and writing at the University of Iowa and later served as a tenured full professor of English for thirteen years at Northern State University.

 He currently is a member of the President’s Trust for the American Association of Colleges and Universities (AAC&U).
 He has served as a member of the Board of Directors for the North Central Association, a member of the Board of Directors for The Collaboration for Advancement of College Teaching and Learning, and the Chair of the Membership Development Committee for the Thoreau Society.
 He has also served as an accreditation consultant evaluator for more than 15 years for the Higher Learning Commission, and a member of the Corps of Chairs for the Higher Learning Commission accreditation reviews.
 In its October 2008 edition, the American Executive magazine published a feature article titled, "Agent of Change," which highlighted the strategic planning work led by Dr. Fuller at Minot State University.